 Decrease In Physical Activity

 To further conserve energy, your body may reduce the amount of physical activity you do.
-You’ll find yourself feeling exhausted and lacking the motivation to exercise.
+You may find yourself feeling exhausted and lacking the motivation to exercise.
+You may simply move around less throughout the day without even realizing it.

 Decrease In Thyroid Hormone

-Studies have linked low-calorie diets to decreased levels of thyroid hormone, which may further slow your metabolism (20).
+Studies have linked severe calorie restriction to decreased levels of thyroid hormone, which may further slow your metabolism (20).

 Decrease In Leptin

 Leptin is a hormone produced by fat cells that helps regulate appetite (16).
-Studies have shown that calorie-restricted diets lead to decreased leptin levels, which can cause intense cravings and make it difficult to stay on track (19).
+Studies have shown that calorie-restricted diets lead to decreased leptin levels, which can cause increased hunger (19).

 Increase In Cortisol